MZimmerman321/SIOP-poster/Poster/README.md

 - Citatiations and captions

-- Formatting of center image.
-Will it let me mark it as a figure??? text size and error bar highlighting.
+- Formatting of center image text size and error bar highlighting.

-- GRAMMER and SPELLCHECK
-   - also file make sure file size is correct.